Name: Pokemon Prismatic Moon

-With 3ds version, I made it without update v1.2.
-Then i made update v1.2, you must to download it and update on citra emulator if you don’t want to get some crashes game at PokeMart,….
+Notice: I made update v1.2, you must to download it and update on Citra emulator and Nintendo 3ds Hacked if you don't want to get some crashes game at PokeMart,...

 With Cia version, I highly recommend you come to the source link and patch it if you use luma.